-Upon separation from City employment, a patrol officer that voluntarily separates as an employee shall give at least two weeks' notice prior to their separation.
-A patrol officer shall be paid for all hours worked and one-half of any unused PTO accrual.
-Notice of separation consistent with this section is required to qualify for PTO payout.
+Upon separation from City employment, a corporal or sergeant that voluntarily separates as an employee shall give at least two weeks' notice prior to their separation.
+A corporal or sergeant shall be paid for all hours worked and one-half of any unused PTO accrual.
+Notice of separation with this section is required to qualify for PTO payout.